letsdiscodev/docs.letsdisco.dev/docs/guides/deploying-a-static-site.md

 - Make sure that [disco is installed](../installation) on your machine
 - Setup a server to deploy disco to

-  We recommend signing up to [Digital Ocean](https://www.digitalocean.com/).
-Then, create a droplet in a region near you running **Ubuntu 23**.
+  We recommend signing up to [Digital Ocean](https://www.digitalocean.com/) for this.
+Create a droplet in a region near you running **Ubuntu 23**.
 A "Regular" $6/month machine is enough to get started.

   Make sure to [setup your private SSH key](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/) on Digital Ocean i.e. you should be able to run `ssh root@(a droplet IP)` and login without any password.

+### Prepare your domain name

+Create an A record for your domain (or subdomain) and point it to your Digital Ocean's machine IP address.

 ### Initialize your server with disco